Close-up of a flowering amaranth plant with dark red seed heads and purple foliage.

 Growing and Harvesting Tips

-Now that you’ve got an idea of what to grow, let’s look at how to make the most of your growing season.
+Now that you’ve got an idea of what to grow, here’s I make the most of my growing season.
 These tips will help you plan your planting method, time your harvests, and get more out of every square foot.

 Direct Sowing vs. Starts